Nine things to look for when comparing university courses

 So you’ve decided on a subject to study at university, but there are so many courses to choose from – how do you pick just five for your Ucas form?

-Don't worry if you're struggling to narrow down your university choices – there are plenty of things you can consider to make choosing a breeze.
+Don't worry if you're struggling to narrow down your university choices – there are plenty of things you can consider to make choosing easier.

 What to look for when comparing courses: